Brandon Lowe Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 11th-ranked team ERA among all league pitching staffs (3.97).
+- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (3.96).

+- Gray makes the start for the Rangers, his 18th of the season.
+He is 6-5 with a 3.45 ERA and 79 strikeouts in 99 2/3 innings pitched.

-- His most recent appearance was on Thursday, July 6 against the Boston Red Sox, when the righty threw 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- The righty's most recent appearance came on Saturday against the Cleveland Guardians, when he threw six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.